stuart-knock/myth2kodi/doc/CONFIGURE.md

 It is essential that the following parameters are set correctly, as they are specific to your setup:
 `Librarian` -- Name of the user running mythbackend and myth2kodi.
-Some vocabulary: *episodes* are recordings recognised episodes of a TV series; *movies*  are recordings recognised as being a movie; and *shows* are that aren't recognised -- which when everything else is working correctly means one-off things like news or sports events.
+Some vocabulary: *episodes* are recordings recognised as episodes of a TV series; *movies*  are recordings recognised as being a movie; and *shows* are recordings that aren't recognised -- which when everything else is working correctly means one-off things like news or sports events.
 `MoveDir` -- Default directory to move recorded TV episodes to.
 `PrimaryMovieDir` -- Default directory to move recorded movies to.
 `PrimaryShowDir` -- Default directory to move recorded shows to.
 `DBHostName` -- The IP address or name of the server for MythTV Database.
-`MySQLuser` -- MySQL User name
+`MySQLuser` -- MySQL user name
-`MySQLpass` -- MySQL Password
+`MySQLpass` -- MySQL password
-`DBPin` --
+`DBPin` -- The database pin for the MythTV database.
-`MySQLMythDb` --
+`MySQLMythDb` -- MythTV database name.

 You'll also ideally want to set:
 `GuideDataType` -- Specifies the method for processing the guide data found in